pcengines/pcengines.github.io/_posts/2021-09-17-PC-Engines-Firmware-v4-14-0-4.md

   * FAILED: **20** (-1)
   * PASSED [%]: **97.17** (+0.23%)

 Detected regression in wakeonlan.
-Other fails re related to USB and Xen.
+Other fails are related to USB and Xen.

 ### Key Changes in testing